System: Sinclair ZX Spectrum

 Gameplay: Jump, Dodge, and Race the Clock

 The oxygen choke?
-Manic Miner gives you absolutely no slack.
+Manic Miner on the ZX Spectrum gives you absolutely no slack.
 Later caverns stack multiple hazards together while shrinking timing windows to near-unforgiving levels.
-There are no checkpoints, no safety nets, and no mercy.
+There are no checkpoints and no mercy.
 One mistake ends your run instantly.
-It can feel merciless, even cruel, but the rules never change.
-Every failure teaches something, and every success feels earned through genuine mastery.
+It can feel merciless and cruel.

 Graphics: Iconic Screens with Deadly Personality